cjmet/WeatherKitty/README.md

 ## Usage

 - Secure https and Location are **Required**.
-  - location can be provided by browser permissions, or GeoIP.
+  - location can be provided by browser permissions, GeoIP, or opt-in GeoAddress.
 - Install as a git submodule
   `git submodule add https://github.com/cjmet/WeatherKitty.git WeatherKitty`
 - Add WeatherKitty.mjs to your scripts in your html file